casper-network/docs-redux/src/pages/condor/index.md

 ### Fee Elimination

-Subject to a governance vote by the Casper Network validators on behalf of their delegators, configuration changes in a future minor release of Casper 2.0 will activate a gas fee model known as **Fee Elimination**.
+Subject to a governance vote by the Casper Network validators on behalf of their delegators, configuration changes in a future minor release of Casper 2.0 could activate a gas fee model known as **Fee Elimination**.

 Fee Elimination is the strategy of placing temporary holds on transactor balances corresponding to their incurred gas costs, instead of taking those costs from their on-chain balances.